rymbau/breath-focus/README.md

 The default breath timer is 5 minutes.

+The default speed is 6 breaths per minute.

 Get yourself comfortable, click start button and follow breathing when ready.

 ## License